Dog Hip Dysplasia

 All dogs suspected of having Hip Dysplasia should undergo a thorough physical examination by a Veterinarian.
 Your veterinarian can look for certain signs on palpation of the hips, evaluation of your dog’s gait, and overall presentation.
 After a thorough Physical Examination, it is likely your veterinarian will recommend radiography, as this remains the hallmark diagnostic tool for both diagnosis and early age screening.

-There are many treatment options for pets that are suffering from hip dysplasia and resulting osteoarthritis.
+There are many treatment options for pets who are suffering from hip dysplasia and resulting osteoarthritis.
 These options range from lifestyle modifications to more invasive treatments such as surgery.
-In mildly symptomatic cases your veterinarian may recommend medical management with NSAIDs to Joint Supplements.
+In mildly symptomatic cases, your veterinarian might recommend medical management with NSAIDs to Joint Supplements.
 Please do not give your pet human NSAIDs if you suspect Hip Dysplasia.
 Other less traditional treatment options include laser therapy and even acupuncture.
 In addition, physical therapy and weight reduction strategies may also be beneficial.
 In more severe cases of hip dysplasia, surgery might be the most suitable option.

 Hip Dysplasia is a common condition affecting dogs.
 The disease affects your dog’s ability to run, play, and lead an active life.
 If you suspect your pet has Hip Dysplasia, an appointment with a member of our veterinary team is the first step towards getting your pet some relief and hopefully helping them back to his or her energetic, playful ways.